-9. Mostly we do a full day’s riding, but we also offer two or three days.
-From time to time we organise special events, such as the Red Ride for owners of Honda CRF250Ls only, half day women only sessions and adventure bike days.
+10. Mostly we do a full day’s riding, but we also offer two or three days.
+From time to time we organise special events, such as the Red Ride for owners of Honda CRF250Ls and Rallys, compact or half day sessions and classic bike rides.
 We ride all year round.
 Winter days are subject to the forecast being ice-free at ground level.

-10. Our trail bikes are ideal for road riders with little or no trail or offroad experience.
+11. Our trail bikes are ideal for road riders with little or no trail or offroad experience.
 We begin with a few miles on tarmac which allows you to get used to the bike.
 Then we go on to gravel, progressing on to more challenging surfaces such as rock, grass and mud.

 17. Trail riding is suitable for all levels of rider.